-(1) Information related to compensation of Todd Sheppelman, who also serves as the Corporation's Chief Executive Officer, can be found in the Summary Compensation Table.
+(3) Information related to compensation of Todd Sheppelman, who also served during the Last Financial Year as the Corporation's Chief Executive Officer, can be found in the Summary Compensation Table.
+Mr. Terry Campbell has been appointed to the Board following the end of the Last Financial Year and received no compensation as a director in the Last Financial Year.